Legionnaires’ Disease and Spa Pools: Understanding the Risks

 Prevention and Control

-• Regular Disinfection: Use appropriate disinfectants and maintain the correct levels.
-Regularly test and adjust disinfectant levels to kill bacteria [17, 21].
+Regular Disinfection: Use appropriate disinfectants and maintain the correct levels.
+Disinfectant levels need regular testing followed by adjustments to maintain bacterial elimination [17, 21].

-• Risk Assessment: Carry out a risk assessment to identify and control risks specific to your spa system [35, 36].
+Risk Assessment: Your spa system needs a risk assessment to determine and control specific risks [35, 36].

 The HSE guidance is clear: prevention is key.
-By understanding the risks and implementing appropriate control measures, you can minimize the chances of a Legionnaires’ disease outbreak.
+Knowledge of risks combined with proper control measures will lower the probability of a Legionnaires’ disease outbreak.

 FAQs